tolauwae/phd-thesis/src/remote/remote.typ

 Language interoperability is needed to facilitate access to WARDuino's primitives.
 We implement it as a library that can be easily imported by developers.
-Although we only highlighted the HTTP module in this section, our AssemblyScript library contains glue code for all the WARDuino primitives discussed in section~// todo @remote:modules.
+Although we only highlighted the HTTP module in this section, our AssemblyScript library contains glue code for all the WARDuino primitives discussed in @remote:modules.

 Because different programming languages follow different conventions or even different programming paradigms all together, language interoperability must be dealt with separately for each language.
 Luckily we can follow the same approach as we did for AssemblyScript to create interoperability libraries for other languages.